How to Generating DB Specification from Database>

 Imagine one day, the database administrator in your company has retired and you are appointed to take care of your corporate database.
 There is no documentation available and everything is in the administrator's mind.
 Now, your boss asks you to make some changes on the database, what can you do?

-With Visual Paradigm, you can reverse your database to Entity-Relationship (ER) models which allows you to analyze and document them by creating context-sensitive Entity-Relationship Diagram (ERD).
-Then, you can create a detailed database specification out of your model.
+With Visual Paradigm, you can reverse-engineer your database to create Entity-Relationship (ER) models, which allow you to analyze and document them by creating context-sensitive Entity-Relationship Diagrams (ERDs).
+Then, you can create a detailed database specification from your model.

 00 illustration

 With the database specification, your database becomes understandable.
-In this tutorial, we will use the Online Shop with Microsoft SQL Server database as an example to show you how it works.
+In this tutorial, we will use an online shop with a Microsoft SQL Server database as an example to show you how it works.

-The first step to do when creating specification for our database is to reverse it to an ER Model.
+The first step in creating a specification for your database is to reverse-engineer it into an ER Model.
 To do this:

 1. Go to Tools > DB > Reverse Database...